 This warbler doesn't spend much time in the treetops, so looking for this bird won't give you a case of warbler neck; look for them in the shrubby understory and lower canopy in larger tracts of forest during the breeding season.
 During migration, they forage in all types of woodlands, parks, and gardens, still keeping to lower levels compared to some warblers.
 Unlike other warblers that molt into "confusing fall plumage," male Black-throated Blue Warblers keep their distinctive black-and-blue plumage year-round.
 The distinctive white square on the wing also helps ID females.

 - Cool Facts

-- The sexes of the Black-throated Blue Warbler look so different that they were originally described as two different species.
+- Male and female Black-throated Blue Warblers look so different that they were originally described as two different species.

-- On the wintering grounds the sexes use slightly different habitats.
-The male is most common in forest at lower to mid-elevations, while the female uses shrubbier habitat at higher elevations.
+- On the wintering grounds males and females use slightly different habitats.
+The male is most common in forest at lower to middle elevations, while the female uses shrubbier habitat at higher elevations.

 - In the Dominican Republic, Black-throated Blue Warblers take advantage of a sweet treat created by insects harvesting tree sap.
 These insects feed on tree sap and excrete drops of sweet sap or "honeydew" from their back ends that the warblers drink up.